The Winter Line: Production

 During one scene with Bernard and Ashley, they walk through the Operations Center for Medieval Park, which includes cameos from David Benioff and D. B. Weiss, executive producers of Game of Thrones, as park technicians considering how to take a dragon host and sell it to a park in Costa Rica with the park's closing.
 There had long been discussion between showrunners Jonathan Nolan and Lisa Joy with Game of Thrones Benioff and Weiss as well as the series' original author George R. R. Martin, a fan of Westworld.

 The episode begins as 16:9 widescreen aspect ratio, but as Maeve realized being in simulation, the aspect ratio dolly from 16:9 to 2.35:1 as in the second season to differentiate reality from simulation.

 As Futureworld, the sequel of the original Westworld film, featured a Medieval World setting, fitting this into the show was "just irresistible", according to Nolan.
 Further, they were able to use the CGI model of Drogon as the dragon from Pixomondo that did the model for Game of Thrones.
 The idea of selling the dragon to the park in Costa Rica also references another Michael Crichton work, Jurassic Park.

 Reception

-On Rotten Tomatoes, the episode has a 89% approval rating with an average score of 7.06/10, from 19 reviews.
+On Rotten Tomatoes, the episode has an 89% approval rating with an average score of 7.06/10, from 19 reviews.
 The site's critical consensus reads: "In 'The Winter Line', Westworlds muddled timelines start to surface, but by continuing to put character development center stage the episode avoids confusion and takes Maeve and Bernard on an exciting new journey."

 The original live broadcast received 778,000 viewers, which was down in viewership from the season premiere which had 901,000 viewers.